MaruTerry/terrys-todos/README.md

 ## Features

--   Create a new todo.
+-   Create a new todo (strg + shift + T).
--   Manage existing todos.
+-   Manage existing todos in the side panel by right clicking them.